 Where next

-Read the individual kill chains on the breach timeline to see these patterns in full detail, or the 2025 Cloud Breach Year in Review for how these same root causes played out across this past year's incidents.
+Read the individual kill chains on the breach timeline to see these patterns in full detail, or the year-by-year reviews for how these same root causes played out across this past year's incidents.
 Then go deeper on the controls that keep appearing in the right-hand column: IAM and least privilege, detection engineering, and incident response.
 For a concrete example of applying these lessons to a live system, see how CSOH.org is secured.

 Quick answers